StPaulStylee/100DaysOfCode/README.md

 Completed all media queries for all pages - with exception to the survey and mobile navigation.
 ### Thoughts:
 Used grid a lot tonight, still loving it.

+# Day 61: February 3rd, 2018
+### What I did:
+Mobile Navigation complete.
+### Thoughts:
+I want to add some transition to the mobile nav but it's date night...
+I might just have to move on because I want to finish this thing...
+We'll see... no pressure!